Top 6 Reasons Birds Stop Visiting Feeders in 2022

 Given a choice, it isn't difficult to see where the birds will be feeding.
 By using the term neighbors, I don't mean next door.

 Do not assume because none of your close neighbors are birdwatchers that you're the only source of food.
-That perfect site may be a mile away.
+That perfect site might be a mile away.
+That's nothing for a bird.

 As one would suspect, the adults teach their young where to find food and what natural foods there are to eat.